SonaliKayal/Customer-Behavior-Analysis/README.md

 Optimize Shipping Options: Promote Express shipping to leverage its 15% higher purchase amounts

-Based on Page 2 Insights:-
+Based on Page 2 Insights:

 - Boost Subscription Conversions: Leverage the 99% revenue premium from subscribers with exclusive benefits and targeted onboarding